Retirement Plan Options for S-Corps

 Solo 401k

 The solo 401k is a great option for self-employed s-corp owners who want to save for retirement.
-It allows you to contribute up to 25% of your salary (just like a SEP) as the employer and as the employee, but the dollar limit is a lot lower at only $20,500 (as of 2022).
+It allows you to contribute up to 25% of your salary (just like a SEP) as the employer and as the employee, but the dollar limit is a lot lower.
 While the absolute maximum contribution limit is a lot lower, one compensating tradeoff is the ability to take out a loan against the solo 401k before you retire, which you can’t do with a SEP.

-If you’re considering the Solo 401k because you’re not going to contribute more than around $20k anyway, and want the flexibility of borrowing against it in the future should you need it, keep in mind that the solo 401k is unavailable to s-corp owners who have additional full-time employees (your spouse doesn’t count).
+If you’re considering the Solo 401k because you’re not going to contribute more than the dollar limit anyway and want the flexibility of borrowing against it in the future should you need it, keep in mind that the solo 401k is unavailable to s-corp owners who have additional full-time employees (your spouse doesn’t count).

 Give us a call if you’re ready to let us handle the books, so you can handle business!